 - (3) Mr. Cornell directly owns 84,174 shares of our common stock and indirectly owns 10 shares of our common stock held by his minor son.
 In addition, Mr. Cornell together with Mario Investments LLC, Cornell Capital Special Situations Partners II LP, Cornell Capital GP II LP and Cornell Investment Partners LLC has beneficial ownership of the outstanding Series A Convertible Perpetual Preferred Stock convertible into 20,302,009 shares of common stock.
-Mr. Cornell is the sole member of Cornell Investment Partners LLC, which is the general partner of Cornell Capital GP II LP, which is the general partner of Cornell Capital Special Situations Partners II LP, which is the sole member of Mario Investments LLC.
-Refer to "Certain Beneficial Owners" and "Preferred Stock Issuance" for additional details. - (4) Mr. Wood owns 3,000 shares of our common stock indirectly through Robert Wood TTE.
+Mr. Cornell is the sole member of Cornell Investment Partners LLC, which is the general partner of Cornell Capital GP II LP, which is the general partner of Cornell Capital GP II LP, which is the general partner of Cornell Capital Special Situations Partners II LP, which is the sole member of Mario Investments LLC.
+Refer to "Certain Beneficial Owners" and "Preferred Stock Issuance" for additional details. - (4) Mr. Silvers joined the Board on April 1, 2024 after the date of this table. - (5) Mr. Wood owns 3,000 shares of our common stock indirectly through Robert Wood TTE.